tejashwinibasappaadivennavar-design/smart-health-monitoring/README.md

 thunder

 License
-This project is intended for educational purposes.
+This project is intended for educational purposes

+progress md

+-code is completed
+-output is successfully generated
+-working prototype is ready
+-final ppt in progress